About this listing

 We're not a hotel, our accommodation is comfortable and unique and we're surrounded by the forest and wildlife.
 There are dogs, chickens, ducks and other livestock in and around the village and there is only one tiny shop.
 A stay with us is definitely to escape the crowds and unplug for a while.

-We're a family, we have a daughter who loves to meet our guests and a couple of dogs who are rather friendly.
+We're a family, we have young children in the house who love to meet our guests and a couple of dogs who are rather friendly.
 Please feel at home while you are with us.
 We're non-smokers so if you do smoke could you do it outside away from the house and not in your room.
 Try to take your shoes off before going inside if you're muddy and other than that enjoy yourself and let us know if there's anything we can do to make your stay more comfortable.

 Hi I'm the co-owner of Yellow River.
 Our family home is open to all visitors, my wife is Peruvian and her family has farmed these valleys for generations.
 We grow coffee, chocolate and a lot of fruit so the food is amazing and you'll not believe how green everything is.
 The price of your room here on airbnb includes a delicious home-cooked dinner and an equally delicious breakfast.

-We have no internet but now have a reasonable phone signal (movistar is the provider) where we are so we prefer direct contact with guests before they submit reservation requests as we often don't get to them in time to accept them.
+We had no internet before February 2016 but now have a reasonable phone signal (movistar is the provider) and a basic internet connection for responding to guests.
 We have had an amazing time with our airbnb guests, it seems to be a community of lovely, friendly travellers.
 We look forward to meeting you.

 Please note, whilst we are near Machu Picchu it is hard to do a day trip from us to the ruins.
-We recommend people stay with us before or after their visit to Machu Picchu to avoid an unecessary rush or tiring day of travel and walking.
+We recommend people stay with us before or after their visit to Machu Picchu to avoid an unnecessary rush or tiring day of travel and walking.
 It's best to spend the night in Aguas Calientes before your day at the ruins so you can get up early and be one of the first through the gates.
+We love airbnb and hope to meet you soon here at Yellow River Quellomayo.